Entwicklungsleiter/howto_build_a_website_on_wordpress/README.md

 ## Required skills

-Actually I am webdeveloper and of course I use this knowledge in this documentation.
-So less technically experienced people will consider this documentation as "too technical".
-Please help me to make these docs better by asking questions ... or even better send me a merge request with Your improvements.
+I am web developer (PHP, Python, C#, ...) and of course I use this knowledge in this documentation.
+So less technically experienced people will consider parts of this documentation being "too technical".
+Please help me to make the docs better by asking questions ... or sending me merge requests with Your improvements.